 - G 4.1.1 The route compatibility process set out in RIS-8270-RST is the agreed industry process for confirming suitability of particular rolling stock to operate at particular speeds at each location.
-This process is followed for any change to rolling stock, infrastructure or operations. - G 4.1.2 Checking rolling stock compliance with the requirements of RIS-2711-RST is NOT by itself sufficient evidence of compatibility with operation at the LDPS.
-Route compatibility is also determined by other factors which are outside the scope of rolling stock LDPS categorisation.
-In addition, at some locations, it could be possible that rolling stock which does not meet the requirements of the LDPS category is anyway compatible with operation at the LDPS speed. - G 4.1.3 There are practical and human factor limitations on how many different maximum speeds can be applied over each section of line, with an adopted upper limit of three maximum speed limits (see RIS-0734-CCS).
+This process is followed for any change to rolling stock, infrastructure or operations. - G 4.1.2 Checking of differential categories is NOT sufficient evidence of compatibility at the differential speed, as many other factors are also relevant. - G 4.1.3 There are practical and human factor limitations on how many different maximum speeds can be applied over each section of line, with an adopted upper limit of three maximum speed limits (see RIS-0734-CCS).